 More DIY chalky paint primer.
 Note the new mesh paint strainer.
 I lost the old one and had to break out a new one.
 I used the plaster of paris with my favorite Polished Pearl (semi-gloss).

 After the first light coat of the chalky paint primer.
 I did a very light sanding to make the surfaces more smooth.
 Remember earlier when I told you about that patched place?
 It’s so noticeable!
 I realized I should try to add more of the hardwood flooring (bead board) to cover that side as well.
-I only had three pieces left when I finished the back and right side.

 I attached this side the same as I did the earlier hardwood bead board.